jly017tech/jly017tech/README.md

 <h2>Background</h2>
 <p>Hello, my name is Jimmy.
 I started programming when I was in my high school during my junior year and my first programming language I learned was Java.
-I have been programming for 7 years and did some coding projects.
+I have been practice progrmaming for 7 years while pursuing a Computer Science degree at University of Utah for 3 years
-I graduated with an associate degree in Information Systems and Technology at Utah Valley University in 2020.
+(August 2017 - December 2020).
+During covid outbreak, I changed my major in Information Technology.
+I graduated with an associate degree in Information Systems and Technology at Utah Valley University.
 I'm currently enrolling at Western Governor Univerisity to finish my Bachelor's degree in IT before end of 2025.
 </p>

 <h1>Links:</h1>